-All work reports will be evaluated by the Political Science Department as Outstanding, Very Good, Satisfactory or Unsatisfactory.
+Work Reports will be evaluated as Satisfactory (CR) or Unsatisfactory (NCR).
+Unsatisfactory reports will be returned to the student for resubmission.
 The Department’s evaluator will be looking for a serious attempt to relate theory and practice.
 The work term report should be considered to be at least of the same substance and significance as a term paper for a half-credit course.

 Your work term report must follow the Arts guidelines for formatting co-op work term reports.

 Your work report will usually be written during the work term and be related to the work term activity.
 Within this general guideline you have great flexibility in your choice of a topic so long as it meets the general provisions outlined under the section above on Choosing a Topic.
 You will be evaluated on your choice of topic, your thesis and argument, your analysis, the quality of the evidence you use to support your argument, your writing style, and the suitability and correctness of references.

 Your work term report is as piece of persuasive writing.
 It should contain an introduction and a conclusion, an argument, and a thesis.
 Topics discussed should be clearly laid out in a logical sequence.
 Sub-heads should be used as place markers and to break up large blocks of text, not as substitutes for transitions between paragraphs or sections.
 Quotations should be properly formatted with the appropriate references.